awsdocs/amazon-personalize-developer-guide/doc_source/how-it-works-dataset-schema.md

 + **Items** – This dataset is intended to provide metadata about your items\.
 This might include information such as price, SKU type, or availability\.
 + **Interactions** – This dataset is intended to provide historical interaction data between users and items\.
 It can also provide metadata on your user's browsing context, such as their location or device \(mobile, tablet, desktop, and so on\)\.

-The Users and Items dataset types are known as metadata types and are only used by certain recipes\.
-For more information, see [Using Predefined Recipes](working-with-predefined-recipes.md)\.
-For metadata datasets, all strings, except for `USER_ID` and `ITEM_ID`, must be marked as `categorical` in the schema, as shown in the following examples\.
+The Users and Items dataset types are known as metadata types and are used only by certain recipes\.
+For more information, see [Choosing a Recipe](working-with-predefined-recipes.md)\.

+If you are using the AWS console, you create a new schema when you create a dataset for your input data\.
+You can also choose an existing schema\.
+For more information, see [Step 1: Import Training Data](getting-started-console.md#getting-started-console-import-dataset)\.

+If you are using the AWS CLI, see [Step 1: Import Training Data](getting-started-cli.md#gs-create-ds) for an example\.

 **Note**
 A dataset group can contain only one of each type of dataset\.

+## Dataset Requirements<a name="dataset-requirements"></a>

 Each dataset has a set of required fields, reserved keywords, and their required datatypes, as shown in the following table\.